 Here you'll find everything you need to know about our "NATURE CITY BERLIN".

 Answers to your questions about environmental education in Berlin

 What actually is nature, environment and climate education?

-Colloquially, "environmental education" stands for nature, environment and climate education.
-And it keeps what it promises: it brings us closer to our nature and environment.
-On the one hand, this involves the animals and plants in our environment, but on the other hand, it also stands for a global view of how our actions and our way of life influence our fellow world and vice versa.
-The term "environmental education" refers to an educational approach that addresses human intervention in the natural balance and the resulting problems.
-It teaches a responsible approach to natural resources and the environment.
+Colloquially, "environmental education" stands for nature, environment and climate education and does exactly what is in the name.
+It brings us closer to our nature and environment.
+On the one hand, this means the animals and plants in our environment, but on the other hand, it also means a global view of how our actions and our way of life influence our fellow world and vice versa.
+The term "environmental education" refers to an educational approach that addresses human intervention in the natural balance and the resulting problems, and teaches responsible use of natural resources and the environment.

 In the course of the development of environmental education, there have been different currents, especially in the 1970s, which initially led to a great variety of terms (e.g. environmental education, environmental learning, ecological learning, eco-education, nature education).
 Today, the term environmental education has gained acceptance and can be considered a collective term for different environmental education concepts.
 The communication of complex ecological interrelationships is an essential task of environmental education.
 In order to identify the "disturbing factors" that have an influence on nature and the environment, thinking in interrelationships and the recognition of lawful processes are required.
 Equally important is the ability to reflect, questioning social and one's own actions.
 This also includes assessing human actions and the associated influence on nature and the environment.